miaisakovic/dino-game/README.md

 ```

 ## How to Play
+Use the space bar to avoid colliding with the incoming obstacles or restart the game.

 Each time you would like to play this game, run the following command:
 ```
 $ python3.9 <relative path to main.py>